QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/staruml/index.md

 💡 The editor <small>(5)</small> is available after selecting an element, either from the view <small>(4)</small> or the model <small>(1)</small>.
 </div><div>

-The editor is divided in five Windows.
+The editor is divided into five windows.

-1. **Model Explorer** 🌱: a Model is a collection of diagrams.
+1. **Model Explorer** 🌱: a model is a collection of diagrams.
 You can reuse something from a diagram in another diagram.

 2. **Working Diagrams** 📇: all recently opened diagrams